nevooronni/StackOverflow-lite/README.md

 ## Description

 StackOverflow-lite is a platform where people can ask questions and provide answers.
+This is the gh-pages branch version of app.
+All feature pull requests are to this branch and all merges occure here.

 #Getting Started